d-mihaila/NC-Project/docs/README.md

 ## Ablation Experiments
 We analyze the essential components of the NEAT algorithm by systematically removing key components and observing their impact on performance.

-## Educational Website
+# Do It Yourself
-We developed an educational webpage featuring explanations, GIFs, videos, and links to the code, allowing users to experiment on their own.
+We prepared the google colab for you.
+Now, it's the time for you to have your first tries with the code, familiarise yourself with it before we go on implementing our methods.

 # Results
 This section presents the outcomes of our experiments, focusing on input strategy experiments and ablation experiments.